 “Making our website a more accessible space reflects our overall mission and is an important step in making our resources available to all Coloradans.
 Having a tool like Recite Me is just another way of letting all the members of our diverse community know that they are welcome at Levitt Pavilion Denver.”

 As Covid restrictions are lifted it is important to the Levitt Pavilion to ensure that performers can get back on the stage and all walks of life can enjoy live music under the stars.
 Letatia Teykl, Executive Director at Levitt Pavilion Arlington commented, “The heartbeat of the Levitt’s mission is inclusivity: Not only do we seek to make diverse live music experiences accessible to as many people as possible, but we also seek to increase access to performing opportunities (via our “Share the Stage”) for talented emerging artists.”

 “The ability to review our website in languages other than English and take advantage of the audio-visual tools in Recite Me’s robust arsenal will open the doors for more people to discover each season’s lineup of Levitt artists, read more about the Levitt experience and how to plan a visit, view our schedule of concerts, and more.”

-If you would like more information on how your organisation can improve inclusion by utilising assistive technology contact our team or book a real-time demonstration of our toolbar.
+If you would like more information on how your organization can improve inclusion by utilizing assistive technology contact our team or book a real-time demonstration of our toolbar.
 Together we can provide equal opportunities and accessibility for all in our digital world.